course-dprep/team9dPrep/data/dataset1/README.md

    - Addressed multicollinearity issues by removing predictors that exhibited high correlation.

 8. **Logarithm Transformation of Price:**
-   - Computed and used the logarithm of the `price` variable to address its high skewness.
+   - Computed and used as dependent variable the logarithm of the `price` variable to address its high skewness.

 9. **Conversion of Date Predictors:**
    - Converted date predictors into numerical format by extracting the day, month, and year for each.